 (5) If the Commissioner is considering making an adverse decision in relation to the application, the Commissioner must give the applicant the opportunity to give additional information in relation to that application.

 [Section 17 amended by No. 58 of 2010 s.
-21 and 31.]
+21 and 31; correction to reprint in Gazette 24 Aug 2012 p.
+3959.]

-18. Objections
+18. Objections to grants of licences

 (1) Any person may object to the grant of a licence.